varnish/Varnish-Book/varnish_book.rst

    ..
 Varnish server

-   ``varnish v1 -vcl+backend`` declares an instance of a your real Varnish server and loads the VCL code inside the brackets.
+   ``varnish v1 -vcl+backend`` declares an instance of your real Varnish server and loads the VCL code inside the brackets.
    ``varnishtest`` controls ``v1`` through the manager process (see `The Parent Process: The Manager`_).
    The ``+backend`` directive injects the backend (origin server ``s1``) to the VCL code.
    Alternatively, you might want to add backends manually, for example::